mjpost/bibsearch/README.md

 # bibsearch

+Bibsearch is a tool for downloading, searching, and managing official BibTeX entries.
+It also integrates with the LaTeX pipeline for paper writing, automatically generating a BibTeX file the citations in the file.
+Its key features are summarized here:

+- Automatic downloading of official citations from predefined collections (`bibsearch add bib://`) or arbitrary URI's (`bibsearch add`)
+- Keyword-based search against a private collection of entries (`bibsearch search`)
+- Searching and downloading from the arXiv (`bibsearch arxiv`)
+- Automatic generation of a project BibTeX file from LaTeX source (`bibsearch tex`)
+- Keyword-based downloading and opening of PDF files (`bibsearch open`)

+## The problem

 The process of searching for BibTeX entries is cumbersome and annoying.
 Authors are inconsistent in providing them, and they are optional on [the arXiv](http://arxiv.org/).
 Google Scholar is useful, but yielding BibTeX entries requires drilling down into entries.